Dylan-Prins/Blog/content/posts/cost-allocation.md

 #### Step 1: Tagging the Node Pools

 The first step is to tag each node pool.
-This makes it clear which 'spoke' it belongs to.
+This makes it clear which 'team' it belongs to.
 In my case, I used a single tag that included an identifier of the workload and the environment, like this: `wrkld-prod`.

 #### Step 2: Creating a Cost Allocation Rule